epam/edp-install/docs/operator-guide/headlamp-oidc.md

 # Headlamp OIDC Configuration

-This page provides the instructions of configuring the [OIDC authorization](https://openid.net/connect/) for [EDP Headlamp UI](../headlamp-user-guide/index.md), thus allowing using SSO for authorization in Headlamp and controlling user access and rights from one configuration point.
+This page provides the instructions of configuring the [OIDC authorization](https://openid.net/connect/) for [EDP Portal UI](../user-guide/index.md), thus allowing using SSO for authorization in Portal and controlling user access and rights from one configuration point.

 ## Prerequisites

-Ensure the following values are set first before starting the Headlamp OIDC configuration:
+Ensure the following values are set first before starting the Portal OIDC configuration:

 1. `realm_id`  = **openshift**